Why do this problem?

 How can you keep a check on which numbers you have used?

-Learners could make a similar puzzle with the least amount of information given so that it can still be done.
-They could then swap puzzles with someone else.
+Learners could make a similar challenge with the least amount of information given so that it can still be done.
+They could then swap with someone else.
 Missing Multipliers